 So, what should you be looking for?

-- Shell rot is basically a fungal infection of the shell, and is usually caused by poor lighting, poor water temperature and poor habitat conditions.
+- Shell rot is basically a fungal infection of the shell and is usually caused by poor lighting, poor water temperature, and poor habitat conditions.

-- Early onset shell rot will generally appear as white patches on the shell.
+- Early-onset shell rot will generally appear as white patches on the shell.
 It can also look like indentations or bits of shell missing.
-The infected part will often be soft to the touch, and in severe cases you can actually start to see bits of flesh.
+The infected part will often be soft to the touch, and in severe cases, you can actually start to see bits of flesh.

 - Skin fungal infections can look similar, and will often look like bits of white patches.
 Generally, your turtle’s skin should be bright, and any colors very prominent.
-Dull or grey colors for sliders is a sign of a bad diet and/or a fungal infection.
+Dull or grey colors for sliders are a sign of a bad diet and/or a fungal infection.

 How do you treat shell rot and fungal infections?

-The first thing you will need is either a bottle of povidone iodine 10% solution or betadine, some Q-tips, tissues and a spare box or container to put your turtle in.
+The first thing you will need is either a bottle of povidone-iodine 10% solution or betadine, some Q-tips, tissues and a spare box or container to put your turtle in.

 - Make sure your turtle is completely dry.